vsquared101/angular-case-study/README.md

   ...
 ```

-- To make our application more robust we can first create an interface/model that can then be used to load/save trustee data via the different REST API endpoints.
-To do this we can copy a single trustee object from `db.json` file and then go to [jsonToTS](http://json2ts.com/) to generate the model for the provided data.
-Save the same in trustee.model.ts file:
+- To make our application more robust we can first create an interface/model that can be used to load/save trustee data via the different REST API endpoints.
+- To implement this we can copy a single trustee object from `db.json` file and then go to [jsonToTS](http://json2ts.com/) to generate the model for the provided data.
+- Save the same in trustee.model.ts file:

 ```typescript